When a probabilist embarks in the quest of exploring the natural selection

 Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction

 We establish sufficient conditions for exponential convergence to a unique quasi-stationary distribution in the total variation norm.
-These conditions also ensure the existence and exponential ergodicity of the Q-process, the process conditioned to never be absorbed.
-The technique relies on a coupling procedure that is related to Doeblin's type conditions.
-The main novelty is that we modulate each coupling step depending both on a final horizon of time --for survival-- and on the initial distribution.
+These conditions also ensure the existence and exponential ergodicity of the Q-process, the process conditioned upon never being absorbed.
+The technique relies on a coupling procedure that is related to Harris recurrence (for Markov Chains).
+It applies to general continuous-time and continuous-space Markov processes.
+The main novelty is that we modulate each coupling step depending both on a final horizon of time (for survival) and on the initial distribution.
 By this way, we could notably include in the convergence a dependency on the initial condition.
 As an illustration, we consider a continuous-time birth-death process with catastrophes and a diffusion process describing a (localized) population adapting to its environment.

 for processes with discontinuous trajectories